Amazon Launches Health AI: Agentic Assistant Accesses Full Medical Records to Manage Care Autonomously

 Access Expansion

 Primary care physician shortages are projected to reach 50,000 by 2030.
-Agentic AI can extend healthcare access by:
+Agentic AI can extend healthcare access by providing 24/7 availability for routine questions and management, triaging symptoms to determine urgency of care needed, and managing chronic conditions between doctor visits.

 What This Means for Healthcare Workers